White Sox vs. Mets Player Props Betting Odds

 - Andrew Vaughn has 86 hits with 23 doubles, two triples, 12 home runs, 28 walks and 54 RBI.

-- Vaughn heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .190 with an RBI.
+- Vaughn heads into this matchup looking to extend his two-game hit streak.
+In his last five games he is batting .190 with an RBI.

 Vaughn Recent Games